dstackai/dstack/docs/learn/spot.md

 </div>

 In this case, `dstack` will retry to find spot instances within one hour.
+All that time, the run will be marked as pending.

 !!! info "NOTE:"
-    Note that if you've set the retry duration and the spot instance is taken while your run was not finished, `dstack` will restart it from scratch.
+    If you've set the retry duration and the spot instance is taken while your run was not finished, `dstack` will restart it from scratch.

 If you run a service using spot instances, the default retry duration is set to infinity.